Robert Relf

 Robert Edward Relf (1924 – 12 October 2014) was an English political activist of the far right.
 Regarded by his sympathisers as a 'race martyr', he briefly became a cause célèbre for the tabloid press in the 1970s.

 Early years

 Relf spent most of his working life as a bus driver although he also had a spell as a paratrooper.
 He was involved in far-right activity in the Midlands during the 1960s and was arrested in 1965 as a suspect in a cross burning incident.
 Following this incident he was invited onto Midlands Today to present his point of view, an appearance widely condemned by anti-racist campaigners in the region.
+That same year, Relf and seven other members of a British version of the Ku Klux Klan were found guilty of wearing a uniforms, or aiding and abetting the wearing of such uniforms at a public meeting signifying association with a political organization, under the Public Order Act 1936.
+Five of those convicted received fines, while the other three, including Relf, were each sentenced to three months in prison.